JellyRollJunior/chiikawa-i-spy/README.md

 ### Retrospective aka yapping

+-   I really put my all into make this a project I can showcase on my portfolio.
+Hope you like it!
 -   I learned I prefer working on backend then frontend (else I get confused!)
 -   Designed API and API workflow myself (proud!)
 -   Though of storing player session info in jsonwebtoken myself (proud!!)